- Tian Dong; Tian Men Dong

 For Healthcare Professionals

-Derived from the root of the plant, Chinese asparagus is used in traditional Chinese medicine to treat a variety of conditions including breast cancer, liver disease, and as a tonic (1).
+Derived from the root of the plant, Chinese asparagus is used in traditional Chinese medicine as a tonic, an expectorant, and to treat a variety of conditions including liver and airway inflammatory diseases (1) (10).

 In vitro studies indicate that it has anti-inflammatory effects (5) (8) (11), and can prevent ethanol-induced cytotoxicity (3).
 In vitro and in vivo studies suggest antioxidant (17) (18) and neuroprotective effects (9) (19).
 Various extracts have also shown anti-asthmatic effects in animal models by suppressing airway inflammation (20) (21).

 In lung cancer cells, aspacochioside C isolated from A. cochinchinensis showed moderate cytotoxicity (12), and the compound methylprotodioscin downregulated proinflammatory cytokine production (13).
 However, Chinese asparagus or these constituents have not been studied in humans as a treatment for cancer.

 In animal studies, Chinese asparagus induced CYP2E1 and CYP1A2 activities, suggesting potential interactions with drugs metabolized by these enzymes (14).
 Clinical relevance has yet to be determined.